U-19 Head Coach

 Maggie Long is the Associate Athletic Director for Development at Rutgers University.
 Previously an Assistant Athletic Director, Long was promoted to her current position “On the Banks” in September 2016.
 In her current role, Long will continue to oversee R Fund, the Rutgers Athletics annual giving program, and serve in a leadership role specifically involved with determining fundraising priorities, campaign strategies, hiring decisions, and budget planning.
 As the Assistant Athletic Director of Development for R Fund, Long oversaw the R Fund, which saw exponential growth between 2014 and 2016 following Rutgers’ transition into the Big Ten.
 Since that time, the R Fund has doubled in both number of donors and in operating support.
 At the end of the 2016 fundraising year the R Fund had increased their donor base to 9,300 and raised over $12 million in annual operating support.
 Long was responsible for developing, implementing and evaluating all annual giving initiatives and programs – including acquisition, stewardship, events and communication to the Rutgers Athletics donor base.
 Managing the Annual Giving team, she also oversaw priority seating and parking for football as well as men’s and women’s basketball.
 Prior to her arrival at Rutgers,

-As a player she was named the Metro Atlantic Athletic Conference (MAAC) Defensive and Player of the Year in 2013, was tabbed to the All-MAAC First Team after finishing second on the team with 25 points.
-She became the third Hawk in program history to earn conference player of the year honors, while becoming the program’s first defensive player of the year in the inaugural year of MAAC Field Hockey.
+As a player, Alex was named the Metro Atlantic Athletic Conference (MAAC) Defensive and Player of the Year in 2013, was tabbed to the All-MAAC First Team after finishing second on the team with 25 points.
+She became the third Hawk in program history to earn conference player of the year honors while becoming the program’s first defensive player of the year in the inaugural year of MAAC Field Hockey.

 Amanda Westerweller (“Westie”) is currently a high school science and special education teacher in Holmdel NJ.
 Since graduating from Monmouth University, she immediately entered the coaching side of the game focusing on the high school level, the USA futures program, and the Surf & Sand field hockey club- all of which she has coached since 2015.
-Westerweller holds a strong expertise on the goalkeeping position, having played it for over ten years- four at the division one level.
-She did not see action as a freshman at Monmouth, but earned playing time over the course of her next three years there.
-As a Junior, she was named the first ever Metro-Atlantic-Athletic Conference (MAAC) defensive player of the week at Monmouth University.
+Westerweller holds strong expertise in the goalkeeping position, having played it for over ten years- four at the division one level.
+She did not see action as a freshman at Monmouth but earned playing time over the course of her next three years there.
+As a Junior, she was named the first-ever Metro-Atlantic-Athletic Conference (MAAC) defensive player of the week at Monmouth University.
 In her senior season, the Hawks earned the MAAC division title and hosted the NCAA tournament play-in game.
 Having a strong focus on academics- she was named to the conference All-academic team during every season of her college career.